panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 As a side note, `event.currentTarget` points to the element to which the event listener is attached directly.
 In the example, `event.currentTarget` is `<div id="buttons">`.

-Now you can see the benefit of event delegation pattern: *instead of attaching listeners to every button* like it was done [earlier](#many-event-listeners), thanks to event delegation *just one event listener is necessary*.
+Now you can see the benefit of the event delegation pattern: *instead of attaching listeners to every button* like it was done [earlier](#many-event-listeners), thanks to event delegation *just one event listener is necessary*.

 ## 4. Summary